 The BS Degree in Actuarial Science

-The Bachelor of Science with a major in actuarial science requires a minimum of 120 s.h., including 59 s.h. of work for the major.
+The Bachelor of Science with a major in actuarial science requires a minimum of 120 s.h., including 51 s.h. of work for the major.
 Students must maintain a g.p.a. of at least 2.00 in all courses for the major and in all UI courses for the major.
-They also must complete the College of Liberal Arts and Sciences CLASS Core.
+They also must complete the College of Liberal Arts and Sciences GE CLAS Core.

 The program prepares students for careers as actuaries.
 It also helps them learn material that is included in professional examinations administered by professional organizations such as the Society of Actuaries and the Casualty Actuarial Society.

 Students take a variety of actuarial science courses.
 They prepare for business aspects of the actuarial profession by studying accounting, law, finance, insurance, and economics.
-They also complete courses that enhance important communication skills, such as writing and speaking, as part of their CLASS Core requirements.
+They also complete courses that enhance important communication skills, such as writing and speaking, as part of their GE CLAS Core requirements.

 Courses Required for the Major

 The B.S. with a major in actuarial science requires the following course work.
-Permission to substitute course work taken at another institition must be made by the department.
+Permission to substitute course work taken at another institution for required courses at the University of Iowa is decided case by case; students should contact the department.